Bruno Verner: Early life

 Verner was born in the city of Belo Horizonte, Minas Gerais.
-His mother worked as a primary school teacher and his father was a pianist.
-He studied music at Fundação de Educação Artística (FEA) in Belo Horizonte where he developed an avid interest in contemporary music and the avant-garde, becoming a young composer of electronic music at the age of 17.
+His mother worked as a primary school teacher, and his father was a pianist.
+He studied music at Fundação de Educação Artística (FEA) in Belo Horizonte, where he developed an avid interest in contemporary music and the avant-garde, becoming a young composer of electronic music at the age of 17.
 His piece "Casamento" for 2 sequencers, synthesiser and a sculpture was performed at Ciclo de Música Contemporânea in a programme dedicated to emerging young composers.

 1980s

 Verner was an active member of Belo Horizonte's post punk and industrial scene from the mid 1980s as a musician, poet, performer and producer, having played alongside a number of pioneering post punk acts.
-Over a period spanning from 1985-1990, he sang, played keyboards and bass guitar and programmed drum machines in Brazilian post punk bands such R. Mutt, Divergencia Socialista, Ida & e Os Voltas, O Grito Mudo, and Albania Berg - electronic and experimental groups from his hometown.
+Over a period spanning from 1985-1990, he sang, played keyboards and bass guitar and programmed drum machines in Brazilian post punk bands such as R. Mutt, Divergencia Socialista, Ida & e Os Voltas, O Grito Mudo, and Albania Berg - electronic and experimental groups from his hometown.